 - Inflammation of the membrane surrounding the heart (pericarditis).
 Insufficient hemodialysis can lead to inflammation of the membrane surrounding your heart, which can interfere with your heart's ability to pump blood to the rest of your body.

-- High potassium levels (hyperkalemia).
-Potassium is a mineral that is normally removed from your body by your kidneys.
-If you consume more potassium than recommended, your potassium level may become too high.
-In severe cases, too much potassium can cause your heart to stop.
+- High potassium levels (hyperkalemia) or low potassium levels (hypokalemia).
+Hemodialysis removes extra potassium, which is a mineral that is normally removed from your body by your kidneys.
+If too much or too little potassium is removed during dialysis, your heart may beat irregularly or stop.

 - Access site complications.
 Potentially dangerous complications ― such as infection, narrowing or ballooning of the blood vessel wall (aneurysm), or blockage ― can impact the quality of your hemodialysis.
 Follow your dialysis team's instructions on how to check for changes in your access site that may indicate a problem.

 - Amyloidosis.
 Dialysis-related amyloidosis (am-uh-loi-DO-sis) develops when proteins in blood are deposited on joints and tendons, causing pain, stiffness and fluid in the joints.
-The condition is more common in people who have undergone hemodialysis for more than five years.
+The condition is more common in people who have undergone hemodialysis for several years.

 - Depression.
 Changes in mood are common in people with kidney failure.
 If you experience depression or anxiety after starting hemodialysis, talk with your health care team about effective treatment options.